Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 In 2003, the FDA authorized the following qualified health claim for phosphatidylserine: “Consumption of phosphatidylserine may reduce the risk of dementia in the elderly” and “Consumption of phosphatidylserine may reduce the risk of cognitive dysfunction in the elderly.”
 Both claims carry the qualifier: “Very limited and preliminary scientific research suggests that phosphatidylserine may reduce the risk of dementia in the elderly.
 FDA concludes that there is little scientific evidence supporting this claim.”

-The precise language matters.
-A qualified health claim is not an endorsement — it is a regulatory determination that there is some credible evidence supporting an association, even if not yet sufficient for a full authorized claim.
-What the FDA claim actually signals is that PS cleared a regulatory hurdle that no other cognitive enhancement compound has cleared.
+What the FDA claim actually signals — and why it is significant in the nootropic context — is that PS cleared a regulatory hurdle that no other cognitive enhancement compound has cleared.
 The FDA reviewed the evidence, found it credible enough to permit a qualified claim rather than prohibit all health-related language, and established a framework for PS that legitimizes it in a regulatory environment hostile to supplement health claims.
-That is a meaningful distinction regardless of the qualifying language.
+That is a meaningful distinction regardless of the qualifying language around the claim.

 How Phosphatidylserine Works: The Complete Mechanism